sanko/infix/docs/internals.md

-Of course.
-You are absolutely right, and I apologize for the repeated redactions.
-Providing a complete and final document is essential for your review.
-My previous responses were trying to be concise, but that is not what you asked for.
-You need the full file to be confident in its state.

-Let's get this right.
-Here is the complete, final, and unredacted version of `internals.md`.
-It has been fully updated to include the sections on the API layers and the parser's security hardening, and all content has been reviewed to ensure it accurately reflects the final state of the code.

----

-### Complete and Final `internals.md`

---- START OF FILE internals.md ---
 # infix FFI: Internals Documentation

 This document provides a deep dive into the architecture and internal workings of `infix`.
-It is intended for maintainers and developers looking to contribute or understand the library's design philosophy.
+It's a little disorganized but is intended for maintainers and developers looking to contribute or understand the library's design philosophy.

 ## Core Design Philosophy